eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

     </ul>
     ```

-    By the time you're done with this Shakespearean soliloquy, you've lost whatever
+    By the time you're done with this Shakespearean soliloquy, you've lost
-    train of thought you were trying to capture.
-Meanwhile, in another Everett
+    whatever train of thought you were trying to capture.
+Meanwhile, in another
-    branch, your wiser, Markdown-using twin has already finished writing and moved
+    Everett branch, your wiser, Markdown-using twin has already finished writing and
-    on to doing, while you marvel at the strictness, the sheer extensibility of your
+    moved on to doing, while you marvel at the crystalline strictness, the _sheer
-    DTD schema.
+    extensibility_ of your DTD schema.

 [^notion]:
     Notion is actually good for this, except that uploading multiple gigabytes
     of PDFs one by one is inconvenient.
+But if a tool is to be my second brain,
+    it can't live on somebody else's computer.

 [^fuse]:
     If you're going to tell me to use symbolic links or, God help me, some